1. Home/

 What security aspects must be considered when implementing workflow automation?

-Implementing workflow automation requires particular attention to security aspects in order to protect sensitive business processes and data.
+Implementing workflow automation requires special attention to security aspects in order to protect sensitive business processes and data.

 🔒 Authentication and Authorization